-Unfortunately, no. The FMCSA requires all tests for obtaining a CDL to be administered in English.
-You will need a basic level of English with specific vocabulary and grammar to talk about different safety aspects in English.
+The answer to this depends on the state.
+In Texas, for example, the written knowledge test is available in Spanish, but the CDL skills test is performed in English.
+You will need a basic level of English with some specific vocabulary and grammar to talk about different safety and equipment-related aspects.

 However, you do not need “perfect” English to get your CDL.
 In fact, foreign-born workers in the US are more likely to work in transportation than US-born workers, according to the US Bureau of Labor Statistics.
 If you’re seeking a CDL as someone whose first language is not English, know that you are not alone!

 I was a truck driver in my home country.
 Does that license count in the US?

 The only foreign CDLs that are recognized by the FMCSA are those emitted by the federal government of Mexico and the provinces and territories of Canada.
 There are rare cases when the FMCSA will allow temporary exemptions or waivers that allow people with CDLs from other countries to drive in the US, but in most cases, you will need to go through the same steps as someone getting their CDL for the first time.

 In fact, normal driver’s licenses are also not transferable, so first, you will need to get a US driver’s license in your state of residence before you can start the CDL process.
 You can learn more about getting a US driver’s license as an immigrant here.

 The good news is that with your prior experience in your home country, passing the CDL exams, inspection, and driving test will likely be much easier for you because you already have many of the required skills and knowledge.